 In this instance, there are usually two types of machines available.
 One is a complete embroidery machine which allows you to work on just embroidery tasks on throughout, like the Brother PE800,Janome Memory Craft 9850Brother PE770.
 The other is a combination of embroidery/sewing machine which also enables you to undertake a variety of sewing tasks as well as those more specialized embroidery projects, like the Brother SE600.
 Your choice here is mostly dependent on what you’re intending to use your machine for and whether you want to solely specialize in just embroidery or are keen to use the machine for optional sewing jobs as well.

 For many sewers, this is perhaps the most critical feature, especially when embroidering hats as you want to be able to choose from many options.
 All these machines have a broad array of built-in designs, stitches, and fonts, and therefore you’ll need to make sure the ones you’ll be working with are available.
 Such a vast selection means you don’t have to come up with your own ideas each time.

 However, if you’re looking to expand on the standard preset designs and fonts, look for the model which allows your own designs to be imported and stored on your machine, therefore increasing your creative output.

 Does it come with a hat hoop?

 Equally important is the addition of a hat hoop with your embroidery machine.
-It’s ideal if your chosen model comes complete with a standard hat hoop, such as the Brother SE1900 does, but as you can see from the reviews above, not all do.
+It’s ideal if your chosen model comes complete with a standard hat hoop, but as you can see from the reviews above, not all do.
 However, if not make sure you can get hold of one easily and also that it can indeed be fitted to your intended machine type.
 Though they aren’t vital to embroider hats and caps, the results are much better, and therefore this is one product definitely worth purchasing and investing in as soon as possible.